YaolingYang/SparsePainter/README.md

 The example dataset is contained in the /example folder.
 This example includes 8000 reference individuals from 4 populations with 2091 SNPs (``donor.phase.gz``), and the aim is to paint 500 target individuals (``target.phase.gz``).
 Remember we have compiled SparsePainter in ``SparsePainter.exe``, then we can paint with the following command:

 ``
-./SparsePainter.exe -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -out target_vs_ref -aveSNP -aveind
+./SparsePainter.exe -phase -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt -out target_vs_ref -aveSNP -aveind
 ``

 The output file for this example includes ``target_vs_ref.txt.gz``, ``target_vs_ref_chunklength.txt.gz``, ``target_vs_ref_aveSNPpainting.txt``, ``target_vs_ref_aveindpainting.txt`` and ``target_vs_ref_lambda.txt``.